How to Survive Senior Year 2017-2018

-Almost all colleges offer an orientation program for entering Freshmen, which is great, however at Trinity we want to do our best to provide a brief but broad “future” orientation to prepare our students to take ownership of their lives.
-We have bank VP’s, admissions counselors, therapists, former students, and more who will bring much needed perspectives to our exiting seniors.
+Almost all colleges offer an orientation program for entering freshmen, which is great!
+At Trinity, however, we want to do our best to provide a brief but broad “future” orientation to prepare our students to take ownership of their lives.
+We have bank VPs, admissions counselors, therapists, former students, and more who will bring much needed perspectives to our exiting seniors.

-Below are links to presentations that occurred in April, 2017.
+Below is a link to a presentation that occurred in April, 2017.
 We want all students to be able to listen to the words of wisdom offered during these talks.

 Financial Literacy (36 minutes long):

 Talk and pray with and for your senior and your family.
 The senior year has many deadlines and can be one of frenzied activity and it helps to ease the high intensity emotions if deadlines are anticipated in advance.

 Check your e-mail, Titan Times, and the school website weekly for extra information being sent out from school.

 Phillips Mitchell, http://phillipsmitchell.net/ or 859-253-9609, is our photographer for Formal Sr Yearbook pictures.
 Having formal pictures taken by the same person using the same lighting and background has been our practice for years, and has contributed to giving our yearbook a professional look on our senior pages.
 The studio offers much better lighting than photographers have been able to achieve here in the library at school.
 Drapes for the girls and tuxes for the guys are available for use at the studio.
 Families can choose either to have the formal pictures taken for a fee of $15, or schedule a full session at additional cost.
 Pictures need to be taken no later than January 2, 2018.
 Please schedule an appointment with Phillips as soon as possible.